HAL-G1THuB/jsonpiler/docs/functions.md

 ["begin", {"expr": "Any"}, "...", {"return_value": "Any"}] -> "Any"
 ```

 Evaluates each expression in order and returns the result of the last one.
+`begin` introduces a new scope.

 ```json
 ["begin", ["+", 1, 3], 0] => 0